JayRowlands/Project/README.md

 ![Burndown Chart](https://github.com/JayRowlands/Project/blob/main/resources/Burndown-Chart.png)

 Furthermore, for the version control system, Git was used with a linked Github repository for the remote.
 This allowed me to keep functioning versions of code which I sometimes referred back to if for any reason that function stopped working, it also acts as a backup for the project work.
-I used a Github webhook to connect to my Jenkins Ubuntu VM where the build server was hosted, Jenkins provided automation for building and testing the application and was setup specifically via the webhook to redeploy anytime a git push or pull request was made.
+I used a Github webhook to connect to my Jenkins Ubuntu VM where the build server was hosted, Jenkins provided automation for building and testing the application and was set up specifically via the webhook to redeploy anytime a git push or pull request was made.

 ## Application